January 3rd 2018

 Are there any nutritional benefits?

 In short, no, although it is low in calories (three per tablespoon).
-Nutritional kudos cannot compare to that of the well rounded egg however, as protein, mineral and nutrient wise, it’s got pretty much nothing to offer.
-It’s seriously handy if you’re egg cartons running low, however, or if a batch of homemade hummus has left you with a slimy surplus of chickpea goop.
+Nutritional kudos cannot compare to that of the well rounded egg, as protein, mineral and nutrient wise, it’s got pretty much nothing to offer.
+It’s seriously handy if you’re egg cartons running low, however, or if a batch of homemade hummus has left you with a slimy surplus of chickpea gloop.

 Gimmick or gamechanger?

 Total gamechanger if you’re allergic to eggs or vegan and want to experiment.
-Otherwise, stick with your egg whites, unless it’s desperate times or you’re feeling particularly resourceful as above.
+Otherwise, stick with your egg whites, unless you’re feeling particularly resourceful as above.
 Daniel does recommend incorporating aquafaba into baking too if you're looking to lower your carbohydrate intake and don't want to, or can't, use eggs.